makuharistudio/makuharistudio/README.md

 I love learning about data and technology.

-My current specialties are Excel, Power BI, and SQL, and I am currently self-studying Python.
+My current specialties are Excel, Power BI, and SQL.

 You can find my latest project work and blog posts across these technologies here: